Bergvca/string_grouper/tutorials/tutorial_1.md

 ## Introduction

-A common requirement in data clean up is the situation where a data set (database, pandas DataFrame) has multiple database records for the same entity and the duplicates need to be found.
+A common requirement in data clean-up is the situation where a data set (database, pandas DataFrame) has multiple database records for the same entity and the duplicates need to be found.
 This example will not cover the task of merging or removing duplicate records — what it will do is use String Grouper to find duplicate records using the match_strings function with its optional IDs functionality.

 For the example we will use [this](accounts.csv) simple data set.
 The number of rows is not important, the name column has a number of typical cases of types of variations in spelling.